nguyenphuminh/Marble-Engine/README.md

 <b>The character, wall, floortexture, xspawn, yspawn, walllimit(number), winningpost are necessary variables which are not pre-declared.</b>

 <br/>
-### Marble has a plugin called "SOUND.EXE" which comes with it.
+<b>Marble has a plugin called "SOUND.EXE" which comes with it.
 It is used to generate sound effects.
-You can use it with this command:
+You can use it with this command:</b>

     sound play "soundfile"

 <br/>
-### Marble's ERROR NAME(s)
+<b>Marble's ERROR NAME(s)</b>

 <br/>
 <br/>

 |  Name   |   Meaning          |
 | ------- | ------------------ |
 |  0a1    | Missing files      |